Guide to Florida Toll Roads, Road Rules, Airports & Other Tips

 Major Airports in Florida

-· Brightline, an express, inter-city rail system operated by Virgin Trains USA, operates in South Florida with stops in Miami, Fort Lauderdale and West Palm Beach.
-(Plansare underway to connect to Orlando and Tampa as well.)
+· Brightline, an express, inter-city rail system operated by Virgin Trains USA, connects Miami and Orlando, with stops in Aventura, Fort Lauderdale, Boca Raton, and West Palm Beach.
+(Plans are underway to connect to Tampa as well.)

 · Driver’s licenses: You don’t need an international driving permit to drive in Florida; you just need a valid driver license, issued in your name, from your state or country of residence